Melito of Sardis

 The five books of Moses--Genesis, Exodus, Leviticus, Numbers, Deuteronomy; Joshua, Judges, Ruth, the four books of Kings, the two of Chronicles, the book of the Psalms of David, the Proverbs of Solomon, also called the Book of Wisdom, Ecclesiastes, the Song of Songs, Job, the books of the prophets Isaiah, Jeremiah, of the twelve contained in a single book, Daniel, Ezekiel, Esdras.
 From these I have made my extracts, dividing them into six books.

 These are the books in the Old Testament used by most Jews, Protestants, and those in the COGs (Churches of God).
-Esther is believed to have been left out for political reasons; though I suspect it was combined with something like Ezra/Esdras (see also Who Gave the World the Bible?
+Though some think Esther was possibly left out for political reasons, I suspect it was combined with something like Ezra/Esdras (see also Who Gave the World the Bible?
 The Canon: Why do we have the books we now do in the Bible?
 Is the Bible complete?).
 It should be noted that Melito claims this was an accurate list.

 An Anglican scholar noted: